xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-windows.md

 3. Click **Add** on the command toolbar to add desired capabilities.

    Katalon Studio supports the same capabilities as WinAppDriver does.
 To learn more about supported capabilities for Windows Desktop App testing, you can refer to the WinAppDriver document here: [Supported capabilities](https://github.com/microsoft/WinAppDriver/blob/master/Docs/AuthoringTestScripts.md#supported-capabilities).

+### For Native Windows Recorder

+> Requirements:
+> * Katalon Studio version 7.7.0 onwards.
+> * An active Katalon Studio license.
+To learn more about activating licenses, you can refer to this document: [Activate Katalon license](https://docs.katalon.com/katalon-studio/docs/activate-license.html).

+To set desired capabilities for Native Windows Recorder, the steps are the same as setting capbilities for Windows Spy/Recorder Utility, see above: [Set desired capabilities for Windows Spy/Recorder Utility](https://docs.katalon.com/katalon-studio/docs/windows-desired-capabilities.html).

-   For Native Windows Recorder, only `appArguments` and `appWorkingDir` capabilities are supported.
+Katalon only supports `appArguments` and `appWorkingDir` capabilities in Native Windows Recorder.
    * `appArguments`: Support passing arguments to the Application Under Test.
 You can also use this desired capabilities to record action without opening a Windows.
    * `appWorkingDir`: Specify the Application Under Test working directory.